sashalex007/quartz_blog/content/leetcode/Jump game II.md

 This solution is a bit of a mind bender...I still much prefer the stack solution...it's both generic and draws from the [[Jump game]] solution.

+**Review 1**
+Pretty difficult problem!
+I found both the top-down and bottom-up DP solutions quite fast...considered stack for a moment but jumped straight into greedy and could not get out of the weeds.
+The stack solution is so elegant!
+The pure greedy `o(1) memory` solution is somewhat of a mind bender, but it does make sense.

 #review
 #hard